In the midst of nuclear talks, Iran announces a new space launch.

 Iran said on Thursday that it had launched a new space rocket, a move that is sure to irritate Western nations as arduous discussions on restoring a 2015 nuclear deal continue.

-“This was just a test launch.”
-In the near future, we will have operational launches.”
-A rocket launched from a desert launchpad was shown on television.

-Although US media reported earlier this month that preparations for a launch were underway at Iran’s space center in Semnan, 300 kilometers (190 miles) east of Tehran, it gave no details about its location.

-In April 2020, Iran successfully launched its first military satellite into space, prompting a harsh reprimand from the United States.
+In April 2020, Tehran successfully launched its first military satellite into orbit, prompting a harsh reprimand from the US.

-However, an Iranian satellite launch failed in mid-June, according to the Pentagon and satellite footage of the Semnan center.
-It was declared a failure by Tehran.

 Western nations are concerned that satellite launch systems use technologies that are interchangeable with those used in nuclear-capable ballistic missiles.